-(This trope can sometimes be a Death Trope so beware of unmarked Spoilers)
+This is a Death Trope, so beware of unmarked spoilers.

 - Ron White has a bit about how his wife's dog died shortly after he met her.
 She was left inconsolable, and he had no idea what to do until Jeff Foxworthy told him "'Git her another dawg,' or however the hell he talks."
 It worked like a charm — and then when her father died, Ron decided, "I think I see a way out of this..."

 - In Anchorman: The Legend of Ron Burgundy, Ron is emotionally wrecked when a biker punts Ron's dog Baxter off a bridge in retaliation for knocking him off his motorcycle with a burrito due to carelessness.

 - In the 1998 Russian movie Checkpoint (Blokpost Блокпост), a soldier's pet rat gets killed by a stray Chechen bullet, so his fellow soldiers make a coffin and a tiny Russian flag to give the rat a military funeral.
 However he's not amused when one of them promises a Roaring Rampage of Revenge on all local guinea pigs!

 - The titular assassin in John Wick attacks numerous Russian mobsters to get to their boss' lowlife son, who killed his pet beagle Daisy in the middle of the attack that saw John beaten up and his car stolen; John points out that Daisy had been a parting gift from his late wife.